 If Korean law were to apply (as determined by the Korean conflict of laws rules, including the Private International Laws of Korea) to the security interest, upon the debtor’s default, a secured party would have the option of:

 The Commercial Code lists the types of activities that are considered commercial transactions and in addition states that all activities of a merchant qualify as commercial transactions.
-We believe that a credit facility extended by a financial institution would qualify as “a commercial transaction”.
+It is considered that a credit facility extended by a financial institution would qualify as “a commercial transaction”.
 A merchant is a person that conducts commercial transactions in its own name.
-Therefore, if the collateral provider or the secured party is a merchant, then the secured party’s rights of enforcement against collateral would not be limited to judicial foreclosure proceedings.
+Therefore, if the collateral-provider or the secured party is a merchant, the secured party’s rights of enforcement against collateral would not be limited to judicial foreclosure proceedings.

 Acquisition of Collateral

 The secured party may also acquire title to the collateral in lieu of foreclosure, but the secured party will be required to return to the collateral-provider any excess of the market value of the collateral over the amount of the secured obligation.
 In the case of collateral such as aircraft, ships or real property where the title as well as mortgage interest therein is registered, it is generally difficult for the secured party to dispose of the collateral in a private sale because the title transfer would require the co-operation of the collateral-provider (ie, the mortgagor).

 The choice of foreign law as the governing law of the contract, and submission to a foreign jurisdiction, will be recognised by the courts of Korea insofar as the choice-of-law provisions thereof are valid under the law so chosen and the application of relevant provisions of the laws so chosen is not manifestly contrary to the public policy of Korea.